Health Data Training

-If you will require any special accommodations during the trainings, please describe them in the appropriate area of the registration form.
-We will do our best to accommodate any special needs you may have, but please make us aware of those needs PRIOR to the training day.
+If you will require any special accommodations during the trainings, describe them in the appropriate area of the registration survey.
+We will do our best to accommodate any special needs you may have, but make us aware of those needs PRIOR to the training day.
 Many of these trainings are not held in DHSS facilities, and we may need to consult with the building manager in order to assist you (e.g., to reserve a lactation room).

 Parking and facility information will be sent with your final confirmation, approximately one week prior to the training.
 We usually have no control over the room temperature, so we advise you to wear layers and bring a jacket or sweater.

 Subscribe to the MOPHIMS User Group Mailing List

 By subscribing to our mailing list, you will receive an e-mail whenever training sessions are scheduled in your area.
 You will also receive a quarterly newsletter which contains information on new features and data updates, interviews with public health professionals, answers to questions submitted by MOPHIMS users, and practice exercises.
 To subscribe, send your name, position title, organization name, and e-mail address to MOPHIMSUserGroup@health.mo.gov or to the instructors listed below.